Lotus Sutra: Zen Buddhism

 The Lotus Sūtra was also a key source for Dōgen (1200–1253), the Japanese founder of Sōtō Zen Buddhism.
 Dōgen writes in his Shōbōgenzō that "compared with this sūtra, all the other sūtras are merely its servants, its relatives, for it alone expounds the truth."
 According to Taigen Dan Leighton, "While Dōgen's writings employ many sources, probably along with his own intuitive meditative awareness, his direct citations of the Lotus Sūtra indicate his conscious appropriation of its teachings as a significant source" and that his writing "demonstrates that Dōgen himself saw the Lotus Sūtra, 'expounded by all Buddhas in the three times,' as an important source for this self-proclamatory rhetorical style of expounding."

 In his Shōbōgenzō, Dōgen directly discusses the Lotus Sūtra in the essay Hōkke-Ten-Hōkke, "The Dharma Flower Turns the Dharma Flower".
 The essay uses a dialogue from the Platform Sūtra between Huineng and a monk who has memorized the Lotus Sūtra to illustrate the non-dual nature of Dharma practice and sūtra study.
 During his final days, Dogen spent his time reciting and writing the Lotus Sūtra in his room which he named "The Lotus Sūtra Hermitage".
 The Sōtō Zen monk Ryōkan also studied the Lotus Sūtra extensively and this sūtra was the biggest inspiration for his poetry and calligraphy.

-The Rinzai Zen master Hakuin Ekaku (1687–1768) final awakening while reading the third chapter of the Lotus Sūtra.
-Hakuin writes that when he first read the sūtra at age sixteen, he was disappointed with it.
-However, sixteen years later, after experiencing an awakening, he wrote, “One night, after some time, I took up the Lotus Sūtra.
+The Rinzai Zen master Hakuin Ekaku (1687–1768) claimed in a letter to have found the sūtra disappointing upon first reading it at the age of sixteen, already an ordained monk; he continued by mentioning that, after joining the temple of Shōin, “I took up the Lotus Sūtra.
 Suddenly I penetrated to the perfect, true, ultimate meaning of the Lotus.
 The doubts I had held initially were destroyed and I became aware that the understanding I had obtained up to then was greatly in error.
 Unconsciously I uttered a great cry and burst into tears.”